 Amid spike in shootings, Portland unveils new initiative

-PORTLAND, Ore.
-(AP) — Gripped by gun violence that’s affecting cities across the nation, the mayor of Portland, Oregon, on Thursday issued a new emergency declaration with the goal of reducing gun killings by at least 10% over the next two years.
+PORTLAND, Ore. — Gripped by gun violence that’s affecting cities across the nation, the mayor of Portland on Thursday issued a new emergency declaration with the goal of reducing gun killings by at least 10% over the next two years.

 The initiative directs $2.4 million to community groups and prevention efforts.